 10. How much work should I expect outside of class, and what will be the nature of the assignments?

-Last summer, 54% of the students in the Program in Clinical Effectiveness Program reported spending 10-20 hours per week outside of class on course activities.
-34% reported spending more than 20 hours.
-We expect the workload to be similar, if not greater, for the integrated June course because of its tight schedule.
+Last summer, 42.9% of the students in the integrated June course reported spending 7-12 hours per week outside of class on course activities.
+35.7% reported spending more than 12 hours.
 Outside activities will include reading background material, completing course assignments, and working on a required study proposal.